llaville/sarif-php-sdk/docs/reference/message.md

             "results": [
                 {
                     "message": {
-                        "id": "'x' is assigned a value but never used."
+                        "text": "'x' is assigned a value but never used."
                     },
                     "ruleId": "no-unused-vars",
                     "ruleIndex": 0,